 Swisscom Group, also known as Swisscom AG, is a publicly owned company headquartered in Switzerland.
-Founded in 1998, the company has approximately 14,470 employees and reported $18.2B in revenue as of 2025.
-It specializes in IT Services and IT Consulting, functioning as a major telecommunications provider in Switzerland and Italy.
-The Swiss government holds a 51.0 percent ownership stake in Swisscom AG.
+Founded in 1998, the company employs approximately 14,470 individuals and reported $18.2B in revenue as of 2025.
+The company specializes in IT services and IT consulting, functioning as a major telecommunications provider in Switzerland and Italy.
+The Swiss government owns 51.0 percent of Swisscom AG.

 Subscribe for full access to Swisscom Group's products in full detail